 Where do your puppies come from?

-Our puppies come from USDA licensed breeders that do not have any direct violations within the last 2 years.
+Our puppies come from professional and USDA licensed breeders that do not have any direct violations within the last 2 years.
 A direct violation is one that affects the health/welfare of a dog or puppy.
 We watch their USDA inspection reports very closely to make sure no one slips through the cracks.
 Occasionally we can use a professional hobby breeder depending on their breeding program.
 Things we look for are exercise plans, socialization as well as health and temperament of parents.

 Do the puppies receive medical attention?